Synerlabs/cohorts/docs/implementation-status.md

 - 🔄 **Organization Types**: Need to implement flexible organization types system rather than hardcoded types

 ### Organizational Relationships
-- 🔄 **Basic Relationships**: Need to expand from simple parent-child to flexible relationship types
+- 🔄 **Basic Relationships**: Need to implement as organization-level memberships rather than separate relationship system
-- ❌ **Relationship Types**: New system for defining and managing different types of relationships
+- ❌ ~~**Relationship Types**~~: Will be implemented as membership tiers for organizations
-- ❌ **Relationship Metadata**: Support for relationship-specific metadata and validation
+- ❌ ~~**Relationship Metadata**~~: Will be handled through membership metadata
-- ❌ **Approval Workflows**: Process for relationship approval between organizations
+- ❌ **Approval Workflows**: Will leverage existing membership approval workflows

 ### Organization Requirements
-- ❌ **Application Forms**: New system for creating and managing custom application forms
+- ❌ **Application Forms**: Will use the same form system as membership applications
-- ❌ **Prerequisite Requirements**: Capability to define membership prerequisites
+- ❌ **Prerequisite Requirements**: Will be implemented as membership prerequisites
 - ❌ **Inter-Organizational Dependencies**: Support for requiring connections to other organizations
-- ❌ **Subscription Requirements**: Ability to require active subscriptions
+- ❌ **Subscription Requirements**: Will use membership subscription model

 ### Membership Management
 - ✅ **Membership Tiers**: Implementation exists for multiple membership tiers with pricing, duration, and activation requirements